 What is data recovery?

 Despite the constantly growing reliability of storage devices, the loss of digital information remains quite commonplace.
-The frequent causes of data loss include human errors, software malfunctions (such as computer viruses), power outages as well as hardware failures.
+The frequent causes of lost files include human errors, software malfunctions (such as computer viruses), power outages as well as hardware failures.
 Luckily, the information stored on a digital medium is almost always recoverable.
 The following article explains what data recovery is, describes the most common data loss problems and ways of addressing them.